-- a) An agreement between the student and the supervisor should be signed.
+- a) An agreement between the student and the supervisor(s) should be signed at the commencement of the research project.
 The document serves as the basis for the interaction between the student and the supervisor.
-It indicates their individual roles, responsibilities and expectations and makes it clear that they are entering into a binding undertaking with each other. - b) It is the responsibility of the Head of Department concerned to monitor the progress of a candidate concerning his or her signed agreement (via the AAC).
+It indicates their individual roles, responsibilities and expectations, and makes it clear that they are entering into a binding agreement with each other.
+In addition, it helps to set the targeted research milestones and their corresponding timelines. - b) It is the responsibility of the Head of Department concerned to monitor the progress of a candidate concerning his or her signed agreement (via the AAC Academic Advisory Committee).